Position Type: Full-time, indefinite term

 Approximate percentages of time spent on each activity (averaged over 1 month) are provided as an estimate only, but this may vary or develop over time.

-- 2-3 years of experience applying values of equity, social justice, decolonization, Indigenization, anti-oppression and/or community-based research in educational, community, or knowledge mobilization settings
+- 1-3 years of experience applying values of equity, social justice, decolonization, Indigenization, anti-oppression and/or community-based research in quantitative research and/or data analysis

-- Advanced knowledge of relevant theories and frameworks in community-based research and population health equity work (e.g., intersectionality, minority stress theory, social ecology, syndemics, social determinants of health)
+- Intermediate knowledge of relevant theories and frameworks in the research process and work (e.g., intersectionality, minority stress theory, social ecology, syndemics)

-- Deep understanding of diverse 2S/LGBTQ+ community health issues and perspectives, including by way of lived experience
+- Understanding of diverse 2S/LGBTQ+ community health issues and perspectives, including by way of lived experience

 Other Competencies & Qualifications (assets)